luk036/ellipsoid-method/ellipsoid.md

 -   The frequency response:
     $$H(\omega)~=~\sum_{m=0}^{n-1}{h(m)e^{-jm\omega}}. $$

--   The magnitude constraints on frequency domain are expressed as
+-   The magnitude constraint on frequency domain is expressed as

     $$L(\omega)~\leq~|H(\omega)|~\leq~U(\omega),~\forall~\omega\in(-\infty,+\infty. $$

-    where $L(\omega)$ and $U(\omega)$ are the lower and upper (nonnegative) bounds at frequency $\omega$ respectively.
+    where $L(\omega)$ and $U(\omega)$ are the lower and upper (non-negative) bounds at the frequency $\omega$, respectively.

--   The constraint is non-convex in general.
+-   The constraint is not convex in general.

 ---

 Example: FIR filter design (II)
 -----------------------------------

--   However, via *spectral factorization* [@goodman1997spectral], it can transform into a convex one\ [@wu1999fir]:
+-   However, via *spectral factorization* [@goodman1997spectral], it can be transformed into a convex one\ [@wu1999fir]:
     $$L^2(\omega)~\leq~R(\omega)~\leq~U^2(\omega),~\forall~\omega\in(0,\pi). $$

     where